ramkishorem/dependent-selects/README.md

 # dependent-selects

-Show filtered options on one select field depending on another made with vanilla JavaScript.
+Show filtered options on one select field depending on another.
+This is made with vanilla JavaScript.
+You don't need any library.
 See in action https://codepen.io/furalyon/pen/NzrXZL

 ## To use